 - Foreshore Yacht Club

-Increased levels of cleaning and sanitation will be implemented, however responsibility for health and hygiene remains with users at all times.
-We apologise for the inconvenience this may cause.
+To prevent the spread of COVID-19 increased levels of cleaning and sanitation will be implemented, however responsibility for health and hygiene remains with users at all times.

 Community Safety and Inspections

 Our staff will still respond to community safety requests and continue with regulatory inspections but you will be asked questions regarding the COVID-19 virus and be required to complete a declaration form where practical.
 SA Heath rules on social distancing, self-isolation and quarantine will be observed during the conduct of community safety and inspection operations.

 From Monday 23 March Veolia will stagger waste collection start times to avoid unnecessary contact at their depot.
 Drivers will be avoiding residential areas as much as possible until usual times.
 This will hopefully prevent multiple drivers becoming unwell which could impact both their health and our ability to complete waste collections.
 If you have any questions regarding waste collections call the Council Office on 8621 2300.

 Please avoid non-essential visits to the waste transfer station.
 Payment will be accepted by credit cards or accounts, no cash payments until further notice.